uf-mil/mil/docs/development/development_guide.md

 ### Alternative: run the setup scripts on your host operating system
-If you are running Ubuntu 18.04 and prefer to simply run code directly on your "host" operating sytem without using Docker, you can run the following scripts from the root of the repository
+If you are running Ubuntu 18.04 and prefer to simply run code directly on your "host" operating system without using Docker, you can run the following scripts from the root of the repository

 `./docker/system/system_install`